donaldnevermore/small-projects/README.md

 ## Tips

-You need to install Python 3.10+ and `pdm` for package management.
+You need Python 3.11+ and `pdm` for package management.